-Each school is required to prepare an annual budget plan and submit it in a format prescribed by the LA showing its intentions for expenditure and income for the financial year and the assumptions underpinning the budget plan.
+Each school is required to prepare an annual budget plan and submit it in a format prescribed by the LA showing its intentions for expenditure and income for the financial year and the assumptions underpinning its budget plan.

-Provisional budget plans are ideally required by the 31st March.
-These plans will be initially checked to ensure they are viable and will be an important aspect of the LA's role in monitoring school expenditure.
+Provisional budget plans are required by the 31st March.
+These plans will initially be checked to ensure they are viable and will form an important part of the LA's role in monitoring school expenditure.